-How Exactly Does Veiling The Face Empower Some Women?
+How Does Veiling The Face Empower Some Women?

 “Nudity empowers some women.
 Modesty empowers other women.
 It’s not your place to tell what a woman should wear.”